 -Ensuring hallways are not blocked with sleeping individuals through enforcement of laws and building codes that require a speedy evacuation in an emergency.
 This enforcement is paired with our outreach and service referrals.

 -Stepping up our efforts to prevent fare evasion through infrastructure changes such as higher barriers and bringing elevators into the paid area, and more police patrols and focused enforcements at stations.
-The Board is currently reviewing and discussing a proof of payment ordinance.
+The Board has also approved a proof of payment ordinance.
 UPDATE: Proof of payment will begin January 1, 2018 with a one month warning period for first time violations.
 Unarmed Community Service Officers will do the fare inspections.
 They will receive training, particularly on deescalation and on using the fare checking devices.
 Inspections will progress from one person to the next without skipping anyone.
 All interactions will be recorded with body worn cameras.

 -Blasting away grime and stench with our rotating station brightening crew power washing staircases and station entrances at Downtown San Francisco and Downtown Oakland Stations.